 3. Include measurements in listings

 Sometimes the most simple of changes can make the most difference.
 Buyers want as much relevant information about items as possible and the size of an item is often a key consideration.
 Comparison to coins or a ruler is helpful but nothing is quite the same as the actual measurements of the item.
 It will help buyers envisage the item before purchasing and potentially push them towards a sale.
 It also may help reduce the number of ‘Item Not As Described’ returns.

 What to do: Quite simply, add accurate measurements to listings.
 For eBay.com and eBay.ca users, remember that listings that offer shipping to the U.S., North America, or worldwide automatically show up on both sites.
 Using both metric and imperial measurements in a listing is therefore ideal for a potential buyer’s convenience.

 4. Consider selling internationally

 No matter how big (or small) your home country may be, there is a whole world of buyers out there.
 Selling to a domestic market is generally considered to be the easier option but there is no question that it does limit sales.
-After all, there are around 149 million people globally using eBay to buy and sell.
+After all, over 149 million people around the world use eBay to buy and sell.
 There are a few different ways to sell internationally on eBay ranging from using the (admittedly controversial) Global Shipping Program to listing items on other eBay sites.